Fun Facts

 Inuksuit

 (Inuksugak for singular), known as Inuksuit, or Inukshuk, were used for helping Inuit remember where and how to get where they want to go.
-The Inuksuit even helped Inuit get to other communitive and while hunting.
+The Inuksuit even helped Inuit get to other communities and while hunting.

 Sometimes the Inuksuit helped Inuit stay away from dangerous places, like soft, deep ground where the ice under the nuna, called permafrost, was melted.